bjoernbohr/opening-hours/README.md

 Simple to Use opening hours Plugin for your Site.

+Add the **{{ opening_hours() }}** function anywhere to your site

+You will have to setup the Plugin or save at least once, otherwise no inital yaml file will be created and the Plugin wont show up

 If you only want to show the current day, disable the **"listview-days"** If you want to use your own styling you can disable the css by clicking the siable button at **"Disable Plugin CSS"**